hectordufau/dockerfabricwizard/README.md

 3. Your chaincode **must to have** a __InitLedger__ function to invoke, even it has nothing to execute.

+4. Select an existing network (Main menu - option "S").
+This network need to be started before.

+5. Select a network - options by numbers.

+6. Select "Add chaincode" (option "A")

+7. If your chaincode folder was inside **chaincodes**, you see its name with a number as option.
+Select it.

-4. Watch the magic happens...
+8. Watch the magic happens...

 ## Fixing docker permissions